AxdeKlerk/SLP/DEBUGGING.md

 In *Django*, `request.method` is always uppercase.
 If I use lowercase or mixed case like `"Post"`, the condition will never be true.
 Always check against `"POST"` for form submissions and `"GET"` for page loads.

+## Ticket Oversell Error Not Displaying

+**Bug:**

+When I set the `capacity` of a venue to 3 and added 4 tickets for the event in the basket, the checkout did not show the error message.
+The basket page loaded normally without any oversell warning.

+**Fix:**

+I discovered that the ticket guardrail check was placed inside the `if request.method == "POST":` block in `checkout_view`.
+Since the checkout button in the basket template was a simple link (`<a href="...">`), it triggered a `GET` request, not a `POST`.
+This meant the oversell check never ran.

+To fix it, I moved the `oversell check` above the `POST` block so it always executes.

+**Lesson Learned:**

+Placing validation logic only inside a `POST` block means it never runs when checkout is accessed with a `GET` request.
+For guardrails like ticket limits, the check should be at the top of the view so it always runs before proceeding.
+I also confirmed that my *BasketItem model* correctly linked to events, and that the `effective_capacity() method` in the *Event model* was being used.
+This ensured that overselling tickets could be caught and displayed with a clear error message.